MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-74.md

 - Adds **Dim** and **DimOff** properties ([#18653][18653])
 - Added static methods to the **PSStyle** class that map foreground and background **ConsoleColor** values to ANSI escape sequences ([#17938][17938])
-- New formatting properties added by experimental features
+- Table headers for calculated fields are formatted in italics by default
 - Add support of respecting `$PSStyle.OutputRendering` on the remote host ([#19601][19601])

 Other Engine updates